compulim/experiment-accessibility-quirks/README.md

 To reduce repeated readings, we should refrain from using `aria-labelledby` to read the element content.
 Screen reader users should be able to pick up the content when scanning or asking the screen reader to read the whole document.

-## Repeated readings in live region
+## Repeated readings in live region when using `aria-labelledby`

-🪲 Seems like a bug.
+🪲 Seems like a bug. 📖 [Link to code](./experiments/live-region/aria-labelledby/)

 When using `aria-labelledby` in a live region, Windows Narrator will repeat the reading.